ritish-behera/ritish-behera.github.io/_pages/about.md

   - /about.html
 ---
 <img src="/images/layout_lab_github.jpg" alt="xyz" align="right" width="250">
   Hi there!
-Thanks for hopping in, I am Ritish, a sophomore Master's in Sceince & Technology student in Engineering Physics with __electronics__ specialization at NIT Warangal.
+Thanks for hopping in, I am Ritish, a final year Master's in Sceince & Technology student in Engineering Physics with __electronics__ specialization at NIT Warangal.

   My current work focuses on designing of faster and area efficient __Hybrid SRAM__ cells with heterogeneous integration of Si and MoS2 based FETs, under the supervision of Prof. V. Narender sir.

   I am a __VLSI Technology__ enthusiast emphasizing on memory devices,layout designs, interconnect and parasitic modelling.

-  Further, My interest lies in __physical designing__ of chips considering from floorplan-placement-Routing to physical synthesis and verification as well as clock tree synthesis and layout designing.
+  Further, My interest lies in __physical designing__ of chips considering from floorplan-placement-Routing to physical synthesis and verification.

 Prior Experience
 ======
   I have worked as a research intern at IIT Gandhinagar during summer 2023, exploring a novel 3D SRAM cell architecture and its behaviour to noise.
-  Moreover,
+  Moreover, i explored different interconnect modelling techniques for memory subsytems.

 My Skills
 ======
+I am skilled with different programming language ranging from C++, MATLAB, Perl as well as experienced with using different leading EDA tools in the semiconducter industry like Cadence(virtuoso), Sentaurus TCAD, Xilinx Vivado.

+I am well used to Windows OS as well as love to explore Linux OS for the practical application purposes.

+Apart from this, I am recently being involved in some machine learning and reinforcement learning algorithms and models to help grow my curiosity as well as my skill set.

 Activities
 ======
-  I have worked as a __Joint Secretary__ in the Physics Association at NIT Warangal, where we were organizing events and co-curricular activities as part of tech-fests like Technozian 2022.
-Notably, we hosted talk shows featuring distinguished alumni, including Mr. Durga Prasad Allada, Vice President of Tech Mahindra.
-These endeavors significantly contributed to the success of our association during that academic year.
+  I have worked as a __Joint Secretary__ in the Physics Association at NIT Warangal, where we were involved in organizing events and co-curricular activities such as tech-fests(Technozian 2022), exhibitions and talk-shows.

-  As I do have some interests in social work, I always headed to joining such group of people around like __NSS, NIT Warangal__ as well as served as a social work __intern at SAMBHAJ NGO__ during my leisure time.
+  As I do like serving and being with people, I always headed to joining such group of individuals around myself.
+I was a part of __NSS, NIT Warangal__ as well as served as a social work __intern at SAMBHAJ NGO__ during my leisure time.

 Summary
 ======
+Indeed, I am an analytic and solution-oriented individual with a large chunk of curiosity in technology field.
+Apart from professional life, I love to spend my time exploring new things and new people as a hobby.
+Thank you for the patience till the end.

 Gallery
 ======